Freed hostage Joshua Boyle on why he went to Afghanistan and what his kidnappers wanted

 In the interview with CBC, he clarified that his captors had forced an abortion, authorized at the highest levels of the Haqqani network.
 He vigorously dismissed Taliban claims on the weekend that he and Coleman were never separated.

-Boyle described in the interview how last Wednesday, guards came for them and bundled the family into a car — parents in the trunk with their infant daughter, separated by a partition from their two boys, ages 2 and 4, respectively.
+Boyle described in the interview how last Wednesday, guards came for them and bundled the family into a car — parents in the trunk with their infant daughter, separated by a partition from their two boys, ages two and four respectively.

 Boyle was given the news that they were going to be freed almost five years to the day of their capture.
 But as they approached a checkpoint in Pakistan, guards asked to open the trunk and the captors' car sped away with several vehicles in pursuit.
 A gun battle followed.